text that reads, crystals, rocks, minerals, gemstones

 blue goldstone tumbled stones

-Aventurine is a type of quartz.
-It's believed to have been named after the material known as goldstone.
+Aventurine is a variety of the mineral quartz believed to have been named after goldstone.

 Article Pictures